I graduated from IE Business School’s Executive MBA programme in Madrid, Spain in December 2019.

 - Studying IT/Technology from an academic & business perspective made me re-realise I’m really good at it and how much I love it.

 - On the other side, it’s given me a much greater respect for those ‘from the business side’.
 Finance, Strategy, Sales, Marketing are crafts in their own right and are in my opinion far more difficult than the likes of IT and operations.
 Why/what questions are infinitely more difficult to answer than who/how.

 - I learnt what Networking actually is and realised I’m not as bad at it and enjoy it much more than I thought.

 - It will help the next step of my career — to move into product focused technology roles.

-- And finally, I’ve met a bunch of wonderful people doing crazy amazing things around the world and I’m looking forward to joining them at it some point very soon!
+- And finally, I’ve met a bunch of wonderful people doing crazy amazing things around the world!